 From the day we started our journey as Lincolnshire Wedding Photographers six years ago, Jo has always been an inspiration to us, probably more then she realises.
 We used to drive past her amazing window display in Brigg most days and dream about one day photographing her dresses.

 Her hard work, dedication and drive, have taken her to the forefront of British Bridal Couture and her vison is something we can all look up to.
 So when Jo comes calling to arrange a shoot at a weeks notice for VOGUE you drop everything.

 Joanna Leigh Couture aim to provide the discerning bride with a unique and personal service that is unlike any other, Jo works closely with all her clients to achieve the elegance and maximum impact when wearing an exclusive, handcrafted gown that has been designed with only them in mind.
 This vison has ended up with her being named National Dress Designer of The Year.

-We are proud to call Jo one of our closest aquantancies in the Wedding Industry, but also we are even prouder to call her a friend.
+We are proud to call Jo one of our closest acquaintances in the Wedding Industry, but also we are even prouder to call her a friend.

-Joining us on the shoot as always was our friend, sidekick and Multi Award Winning Makeup Artist Natalie Kate Makup Artist.
+Joining us on the shoot as always was our friend, sidekick and Multi Award Winning Makeup Artist Natalie Kate Makeup Artist.

-Natlie’s makeup is flawless and softer then others, her smokey tones and flawless lines really do stand her apart, but the hidden element she brings to your wedding morning is not one that everyone will think of as immediately important but it most certainly is.
+Natalie's makeup is flawless and softer then others, her smoky tones and flawless lines really do stand her apart, but the hidden element she brings to your wedding morning is not one that everyone will think of as immediately important but it most certainly is.